Jayanaka-98/Jaseci-Ancestry/README.md

 # Jaseci-Ancestry

+This repository is for the Jaseci-Ancestry project, which uses Jaseci to build a family tree data structure and provides functionality to explore ancestry and descendants.

+## New Features - Hobbies, Cars, Skills, and Blood Group

+We have added four new features to the `family_tree.json` file to represent hobbies, cars, skills, and blood group for individuals in the family tree.
+These features were implemented to provide more information about individuals in the family tree and make it easier to find people with similar attributes.

+To add these features to an individual, simply specify their values in the `family_tree.json` file.

-The `spouses` field is an array, so you can include multiple spouses if necessary.
+The `spouses` field is an array, so you can include multiple spouses if necessary.(LoL)

 ## Experience

-Implementing the new feature was a relatively straightforward process.
-We updated the `Person` class to include a `spouses` field and modified the `add_person` function to allow for the addition of spouses.
-We also updated the `print_tree` function to display spouse information.
+Implementing new features was a relatively straightforward process.
+We updated the nodes to include new features modifying the graph.jac file.
+Then we defined four walkers to

 We found the Jaseci documentation to be very helpful in understanding how to work with the Jaseci framework.
 The documentation is well-organized and includes many examples that helped us to get started quickly.